 Bachelor of Arts or Bachelor of Science in Communication

-The ability to communicate clearly and with relevant purpose is an invaluable skill, especially in today’s ever-changing media landscape.
-As a Communication major, you’ll learn how to package a message in a variety of formats and for any audience.
+The ability to communicate clearly, ethically and with relevant purpose is an invaluable skill, especially in today’s ever-changing media landscape.
+As you pursue a bachelor’s degree in communications, you’ll learn how to develop and deliver a message in a variety of formats to a wide range of audiences.

-Drexel University’s nationally recognized cooperative education program (co-op) combines periods of full-time professional employment with periods of academic study.
-The Drexel Co-op program allows students to work for six months at companies or media outlets where they can apply their coursework and gain hands-on experience in their prospective careers.
+Drexel University’s nationally recognized cooperative education program (co-op) combines periods of full-time professional employment with periods of academic study for the communications degree.
+The Drexel Co-op program allows students to work for up to three, six-month periods at companies or media outlets where they can apply their coursework and gain hands-on experience in their prospective careers.

 Students in all concentrations conduct co-ops with industry leaders in a wide variety of fields.
 In the past, Communication majors have completed co-ops with Comcast; the Philadelphia Flyers, Eagles and 76ers; Exelon Corporation; GlaxoSmithKline; a number of TV stations, newspapers and magazines; and many other businesses and organizations.